gojo9753/webex-summarizer/README.md

 # WebEx Conversation Downloader & Summarizer

-A Java application for downloading conversations from Cisco WebEx rooms and generating summaries using Large Language Models (LLMs).
+A Java application for downloading conversations from Cisco WebEx rooms and generating summaries using AWS Bedrock's Large Language Models (LLMs).

 ## Features